 They launched their organic farm in the Cascade Mountains of Washington (hence the origin of the name!).
 Since then, they’ve been growing and producing all organic products.

 We’re so grateful to have had the chance to visit THE Cascadian Farm with The Feedfeed team!
 You can find a recap of our trip here.
 It was incredibly beautiful (already ready to make a trip back to Seattle area!) and we learned SO much about organic farming.

-We used a few of our favorites for these smoothie bowls.
-The Organic Cherry Berry Frozen Fruit Blend, and the Organic Mango Strawberry Frozen Fruit Blend.
+We used a few of our favorite Cascadian Farm products for these smoothie bowls.
+The Organic Cherry Berry Frozen Fruit Blend, and the Organic Mango Strawberry Frozen Fruit Blend make for a perfect smoothie!
 We also love these three granola flavors: Fruit & Nut, Dark Chocolate Almond, and French Vanilla Almond.

 We love that the frozen fruit blends made it even easier to make large batches of these smoothies.
 There’s no need to open six different frozen fruit bags!

 I (Lexi), personally, can’t eat a smoothie bowl without granola.
 There’s just something so satisfying about the textural difference, and it really makes it feel like a full meal.
 My favorite flavor is the Dark Chocolate Almond – who doesn’t love a little chocolate for breakfast?!

 Let’s talk about toppings.
 In addition to granola, we always set out a bunch of fresh berries and other sliced fruits.
 Today’s choice includes blueberries, strawberries, raspberries, blackberries, figs and kiwi.